Unit VII. Presence

 3. His creation all moves in Him.

-Furthermore, the whole movement of the unitive Self is toward self-extinction
+moving.
+Furthermore, the whole movement of the unitive Self is toward

-and dissolution (p.
+self-extinction and dissolution (p.
 117).
-“The first movement is transformation of
+“The first movement is

-self into Christ, and the second movement, Christ’s return to the Godhead”
+transformation of self into Christ, and the second movement, Christ’s return

-out, the entire unitive center goes leaving stillness and silence.
+flame finally goes out, the entire unitive center goes leaving stillness

+and silence.
 There is no movement, no sense of emptiness, no within.
-The whole self

 Roberts also discusses her battles to put down the energies of the siddhis